^

 Who to contact?

-Treatment of the itchy scalp and dandruff
+Treatment itchy scalp and dandruff

 In solving this dermatological problem, the main emphasis is on local treatment aimed at counteracting the activated fungal microbiota (Malassezia furfur), as well as slowing down the proliferation and keratinization of skin cells.

-In addition, it is important to take vitamins such as beta-carotene (vitamin A), ascorbic acid (vitamin C) and pantothenic acid (vitamin B5), pyridoxine (B6), biotin (B7), niacin (PP), tocopherol (vitamin E). ).
+In addition, it is important to take vitamins such as beta-carotene (vitamin A), ascorbic acid (vitamin C) and pantothenic acid (vitamin B5), pyridoxine (B6), biotin (B7), niacin (PP), tocopherol (vitamin E).

-Home remedies for dandruff and itching
+Home Remedies for Dandruff and Itching

 Herbal treatment